-The following additional utility operator is provided:
+The following additional utility operators is are provided:

-interval(u)

-This operator returns the interval between the previous and present tick of the clock of the expression, in which this operator is called and the clock of the optional argument u.
+firstTick(u) This operator returns true at the first tick of the clock of the expression, in which this operator is called.
+The operator returns false at all subsequent ticks of the clock.
+The optional argument u is only used for clock inference, see section 16.7. interval(u) This operator returns the interval between the previous and present tick of the clock of the expression, in which this operator is called.
+The optional argument u is only used for clock inference, see section 16.7 and the clock of the optional argument u.
 At the first tick of the clock the following is returned: a) if the specified clock interval is parametric, this value is returned; b) otherwise the start value of the variable specifying the interval is returned; c) for an event clock the additional startInterval argument to the event clock constructor is returned.
-The interval is returned as a Real number.
+The return value of the interval operator is a scalar Real number.